andreagorsche/cooking-api/README.md

 Welcome,

-This is the cooking_api created to serve the front-end application "Cooking-Around-The-World".
+to cooking_api - a restful API - created in Django REST framework to serve the front-end application "Cooking-Around-The-World".
 The app itself is a social media platform that allows registered users to post recipes, rate and comment recipes of other users and follow other chefs from around the world.
 The back-end api "cooking-api" is programmed to handle the relevant data of the applications profiles (=chefs), recipes, comments, rating and followers.

 # Functionality of the cooking-api
-Similar to a blog api, the cooking-api handles the interaction between user profiles (called chefs) and their posts (called recipes).
+The API was programmed with the Django REST framework Similar to a blog api, the cooking-api handles the interaction between user profiles (called chefs) and their posts (called recipes).
 Logged in chefs can:

 * retrieve recipes, comments and other chef profiles